nodejs/node/doc/api/stream.md

 * `size` {number} Optional argument to specify how much data to read.
 * Returns: {string|Buffer|null|any}

-The `readable.read()` method pulls some data out of the internal buffer and returns it.
-If no data available to be read, `null` is returned.
-By default, the data will be returned as a `Buffer` object unless an encoding has been specified using the `readable.setEncoding()` method or the stream is operating in object mode.
+The `readable.read()` method reads data out of the internal buffer and returns it.
+If no data is available to be read, `null` is returned.
+By default, the data is returned as a `Buffer` object unless an encoding has been specified using the `readable.setEncoding()` method or the stream is operating in object mode.